Massive-Wiki/nxc/README.md

 ## Overview

-The `nxc.py` script is a command-line utility designed to initialize a project directory with a set of starter files for web development.
-This utility simplifies the setup process by copying a predefined set of templates into the specified directory.
+The `nxc.py` script is a command-line utility that initializes a project directory with a set of starter files for web development.
+This utility copies a predefined set of templates into a specified directory.

 ## Features